openstack-kr/knu_i18n_2025/README_v1.md

 ## **3-3.
 Choose Target File**

-This section will be added.
+This section will be updated soon.

 ## **3-4.
 Performance Options**

-You can control translation speed & scale:
+You can adjust translation speed and scale:

 ```bash
 --workers     # parallel threads (default: 1)